Nonviolent self-defense

-Nonviolent Self Defense (NSD) is a system of self-protection and humane control developed in the 1970s by Harvard-trained educational psychologist Dr. William Paul (1939–1989).
+Nonviolent self-defense (NSD) is a system of self-protection and humane control developed in the 1970s by Harvard-trained educational psychologist Dr. William Paul (1939–1989).

 NSD was devised for use by mental health professionals who dealt with potentially violent psychiatric patients on a daily basis.
 NSD is a system of integrated self-defense and control skills based on whole-body movement and pliancy.
 The system features evasion, deflection, dodging, disengagement, and restraint.
 NSD does not allow any offensive movements (kicking, striking, etc.) other than the use of humane restraint.
-Nonviolent Self Defense is now used by mental health, social service, law enforcement, and education professionals throughout the United States for nonviolent crisis intervention.
+NSD is now used by mental health, social service, law enforcement, and education professionals throughout the United States for nonviolent crisis intervention.